BaseInfinity/cerebro/README.md

 # Cerebro

-Sipmle CLI that allows you to search youtube videos given a search term to generate exact URL's to the timestamp in the Youtube video
+Simple CLI that allows you to search youtube videos given a search term and generates an exact Youtube URL with timestamp in the Youtube video

 ## Installation